billsix/Craft/README.md

     mkdir Craft
     cd Craft
     git clone https://github.com/fogleman/Craft.git
-    ./build.sh
+    ./buildDebug.sh
+    # this will also launch craft,
-    # to debug it, just run craft through the debugger
+    # if you want to debug it through a debugger, look at the build script
+    # to see where craft is

 ### Multiplayer